olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 D'amour mourir me font, belle marquise, vos beaux yeux.
 ```

-We can now easily redistribute the back references to get all the variations of the philosophy master:
+We can now easily redistribute the back references to get all the variations of the philosophy teacher:

 ```bash
 $ echo "Belle marquise, vos beaux \\